Attorney General Keith Ellison launches bid for re-election

 Ellison's office led the successful murder prosecution against Chauvin for the 2020 killing of George Floyd and it is also expected to try the other three former Minneapolis officers charged in connection with Floyd's death in March 2022.

-Ellison has also since taken over the prosecution of ex-Brooklyn Center police officer Kimberly Potter, who is charged with first- and second-degree manslaughter in the April shooting death of Daunte Wright.
+Ellison has also since taken over the prosecution of ex-Brooklyn Center police officer Kimberly Potter, who is facing manslaughter charges for the April shooting death of Daunte Wright.

-"Minnesotans need to know that Keith is a relentless fighter for Minnesotans and on our side," Klobuchar said.
-"Keith doesn't take his orders from lobbyists, he takes his orders from the people of Minnesota.
-If want to make lasting progress for the families of Minnesota, we need partners like Keith Ellison."
+"So many of these things that we have fought for are basic things," Ellison said.
+"They're not left or right, they're just human."

+The attorney general's office, under Ellison, worked closely with Gov. Tim Walz during the pandemic to craft executive orders and later successfully defended the orders against more than two dozen court challenges.

-Ellison was also joined by his son, Minneapolis City Councilmember Jeremiah Ellison, and the two spoke before a freshly unveiled, green-and-white campaign banner bearing the slogan: "Everyone Counts, Everyone Matters."
+Ellison was also joined Monday by his son, Minneapolis City Councilmember Jeremiah Ellison.
+The two spoke before a newly unveiled, green-and-white campaign banner bearing the slogan: "Everybody Counts, Everybody Matters."

+He touted statewide efforts to counter hate crimes and bigotry and the recent start of a working group focused on women's economic security.
+Ellison said he is also asking the Legislature to fund a new initiative to prosecute sex trafficking in the state.

 Ellison, a Democrat, defeated Republican Doug Wardlow to win his first term in 2018, replacing Lori Swanson.
 Ellison's race — which he won by barely 4 points — was the tightest statewide contest on that year's ballot.
 During the campaign, Ellison faced abuse accusations from an ex-girlfriend that could not be substantiated by a DFL Party investigation and did not result in criminal charges.